pydantic/pydantic/docs/index.md

 {!.version.md!}

-Data validation and settings management using Python type annotations.
+Data validation using Python type annotations.

 *pydantic* enforces type hints at runtime, and provides user friendly errors when data is invalid.